-CN9000 Series Encryptors operate in point-to-point and point-to-multipoint network topologies and at a data rate of 100Gb/s.
+CN6000 Series Encryptors operate in point-to-point and point-to-multipoint network topologies and at data rates ranging from 10Mb/s to 10Gb/s.

-Encryptors are typically installed between an operator's private network equipment and public network connection and are used to secure data travelling over either fibre optic cables.
+Encryptors are typically installed between an operator's private network equipment and public network connection and are used to secure data travelling over either fibre optic or CAT5/6 cables.

 Securing a data link that connects two remote office sites is a common installation application.
-Figure 2 provides an operational overview of two CN9000 Series encryptors positioned in the network.
+Figure 2 provides an operational overview of two CN6040 encryptors positioned in the network.

-Figure 2 - CN9000 Series Operational Overview
+Figure 2 - CN6040 Operational Overview